Ammonite to close London Film Festival!

 The film is being co-financed by the BFI and BBC Films, with Mary Burke, Rose Garnett, Zygi Kamasa and Simon Gillis of See-Saw Films executive producing.
 See-Saw developed the drama with BBC Films and the BFI.
 Gillis brokered the pre-sales on behalf of Cross City Films.

-Filming has started!
+Filming has finished!

 In March 2019, the scenic town of Lyme Regis on the West Dorset coast was given a 19th century makeover to recreate the setting in which palaeontologist Mary Anning lived and worked as filming began with both Kate Winslet and Saoirse Ronan spotted.